isc-patrick/sds-samples/total-view/README.md

 | JDBC Access to AtScale | jdbc:hive2://localhost:11111/project_name   | admin       | admin |
 | MDX A |             | admin       | admin |

+**WARNING:** We left AtScale commented out of the composition to save on resources.
+If you need it, uncoment its service in the composition and start it again.

 # Connecting to Total View using JDBC

 We recommend using [DBEaver](https://dbeaver.io/download/) to connect to Total View and work on your target data model.
 DBEaver brings the InterSystems IRIS JDBC driver already and you should be able to install it and get it connected to InterSystems IRIS in no time.